When you can appeal

 - you disagree with it

-- the decision wasn’t made within 8 weeks (13 weeks for a major development, such as 10 or more dwellings or a building of more than 1,000 square metres)
+- the decision was not made within 8 weeks (13 weeks for a major development, such as 10 or more dwellings or a building of more than 1,000 square metres)

 There’s no fee for appealing.

 Only the person who made the application can appeal.
-If you didn’t apply, you can comment on an appeal instead.
+If you did not apply, you can comment on an appeal instead.

 Deadline for appealing

 If you disagree with a decision, you must appeal within 6 months of the date on the decision notice from your local planning authority.

-If they didn’t make a decision within 8 weeks, you can appeal up to 6 months after the decision was due.
+If they did not make a decision within 8 weeks, you can appeal up to 6 months after the decision was due.

 The deadline’s earlier if you’ve received an enforcement notice - you must appeal within 28 days of the notice.